 The Ethiopian Empire

-The Solomonid kings used several means to expand their territory: warfare, religion, and diplomacy as here summarised by the historian P. Curtin:
+The Solomonid kings used several means to expand their territory: warfare, religion, and diplomacy, as here summarised by the historian P. Curtin:

 It was the case also in Solomonid Ethiopia where…the kingdom spread to areas where Christians did not form a majority of the population.
 Small colonies of Christians who lived beyond the kingdom's borders served as the advance guard of royal expansion.
 They stayed on after conquest, and were joined by additional colonies of the king's soldiers.
 In the first stages of conquest a defeated ruler, a non-Christian who had been independent, might remain in office, but now as a subject of the king and now ruling over Christian settlements that were in touch with the king.
 There were many royal strategies for keeping control of this territory.
 The king often required the tributary chief to send a number of his children and other relatives to live at his court.
 They served as hostages in case of rebellion, and they also came to learn how to behave as Solomonid courtiers.
 (147)

-To entice colonists to settle in the new territory, reward administrators, and further cement Solomonid control, land grants were awarded know as gult.
+To entice colonists to settle in the new territory, reward administrators, and further cement Solomonid control, land grants were awarded known as gult.
 Recipients then had the right to extract personal tribute from the farmers who worked that land.
 These combined strategies were particularly successful in conquering the Shoa mountain area.

 One of the most successful Solomonid rulers in terms of empire-building was Amda Seyon I (r.
 1314-1344 CE) who doubled the size of his territory which now spread down from the Red Sea to the Rift Valley.
 Amda Seyon also had the clever idea of confining all his male relatives - except his sons - within a monastery at Gishen.
-The king's successors followed the same strategy and thus succession disputes, or at least all-out civil wars, were largely avoided until the mid-16th century CE.
+The king's successors followed the same strategy, and thus succession disputes, or at least all-out civil wars, were largely avoided until the mid-16th century CE.